Space4444/Stm32Generator/README.md

 ## Installation

-At the time when I built this project, I used Keil µVision to compile and to load the program in the board.
+At the time when I built this project, I used Keil µVision to compile and to load the program into the board.
 But now whean I tried to replicate the process, I for some reason got an error about device mismatch.
 Then I figured out another approach with STM32CubeProgrammer.